A few things you should know.

 - Register your tenancy deposit with an approved tenancy deposit scheme within 30 days of the tenancy start date AND issue your tenants with the required information relating to their tenancy deposit. **Penalty for non-compliance = 3 x tenancy deposit**

-- Landlords are required to issue tenants with a Tenant Information Pack – Info. **You can be fined up to £500 for non-compliance**
+- Landlords are required to issue tenants with prescribed Tenant Guidance Notes.

 Please Note: These are your LEGAL responsibilities as a Landlord.
 This is not an exhaustive list but merely a starting point.
 There are other considerations to make, depending on the property size, type, heating systems etc.